PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-AdditionalTelemetry.md

 - Count of unique devices (PowerShell)
 - Count of unique users (PowerShell)
 - Count of execution types (ex. cmdlets, native binaries/applications) (PowerShell)
+- Count of enabled PSEngine experimental features (only those created by the PowerShell Team) (PowerShell)
 - Count of session types (ex. hosted vs not hosted sessions) (PowerShell)
 - Hosting application of the of the PowerShell session (ex.
 VSCode, ISE, AZDevOps) (PowerShell)
 - Version of PowerShell, PowerShellGet, PackageManagement, Nuget and platform